divyamgupta123/Get-Weather-App/README.md

 # Get-Weather-App

 "Get Weather" is an android application that uses One Call API by OpenWeather.
 This application shows the weather of your current location.
-We can search the wetaher of another city also.
+We can search the weather of another city also.
 It also shows the weather of next 7 days.

 Concepts Implemented:-
 1. Retrofit for API call